quinnpertuit/Robinhood-Crypto-Auto-Stop-Loss/README.md

 provided for educational purposes.
 The code is simple, though I suggest you review it and any functions used before relying on it at your own risk.

+Setup: you will need to install these two packages before using this script.
+- devtools::install_github('jestonblu/RobinHood')
+- install.packages('tidyverse')

 ![Screenshot](image.png)